Table of Contents

 When you’re selling on your own website, you get access to valuable first-party data that you can use to inform your decisions.
 The richer your customer data is, the better you can get at targeting your customers with offers that appeal to them.

 However, selling on Amazon limits your access to this type of data.
-Whatever data is available will be solely accessible by Amazon.
+Whatever data is available will be solely accessible by Amazon, and it can be challenging to extract out of the Amazon UI.

 6. Risk of scams